fyne-io/docs.fyne.io/api/v2.5/themedresource.md

 }
 ```

-ThemedResource is a version of a resource that can be updated to match a certain theme colour.
-The `ThemeColorName` will be used to look up the color for the current theme and colorize the resource.
+ThemedResource is a version of a resource that can be updated to match a certain theme color.
+The [ThemeColorName] will be used to look up the color for the current theme and colorize the resource.

 <div class="since">Since: <code>